 Part of the consideration for this element is the ease of access to additional review content.
 Brightlocal’s 2018 consumer study found that people generally read ten reviews before feeling able to trust a business.
 Do you have ten reviews that, when placed together, tell a clear narrative about your product?

-The study reminds of be wary of the process of causal attribution.
-This is the marketing psychology rule that states “the consistency of the message with other relevant information and the credibility of the message source will heavily influence consumers’ acceptance of the message.”
+The study reminds us to be wary of the process of causal attribution.
+The marketing psychology rule states “the consistency of the message with other relevant information and the credibility of the message source will heavily influence consumers’ acceptance of the message.”

 There are several ways to approach selecting reviews using Information Context.
-Each method is dependent upon the variance among all reviews you’re considering and also all the reviews that are easily accessible to a prospect that is considering you.
+Each method is dependent upon the variance among all reviews you’re considering and also all the reviews that are easily accessible to a prospect who is evaluating you.

 High Variance in Reviews